|Module Code: HP104|

-Module Tutors: Dr Leticia Villamediana González, Dr Tom Whittaker, and Maria Reyes Baztán
+Module Tutors: Dr Rich Rabone, Dr Leticia Villamediana González, Dr Tom Whittaker, Maria Reyes Baztán

 Bienvenid@s!
-Have you ever wondered where the familiar stereotypes of Spain and Latin America come from?
-How have they circulated and been received at different times and in different places?
+Have you ever wondered where the most famous icons and familiar stereotypes of Spain and Latin America come from?
+How have they circulated and been understood at different times and in different places?
 And how have Spaniards and Latin Americans represented themselves to travellers, tourists, artists, and even invaders?

-Section 1.
-Term 1 Weeks 1-8.
-'The Spanish Black Legend: Hispanophilia and Hispanophobia', Dr Leticia Villamediana González.
+Section 2.
+(Weeks 7-10) 'The Spanish Black Legend: Hispanophilia and Hispanophobia', Dr Leticia Villamediana González.

 In this section, we will explore how Spain has been perceived and described through history, looking at literature, propaganda, paintings and films.
 We analyse the phenomenon of the Spanish Black Legend, its existence, its legacy and how it has affected the way Spaniards saw and see themselves nowadays.

 This section traces the ways in which Spanish national identity has been imagined and critiqued through painting and film during the twentieth century.
-It also introduces students to some of the technical terms needed to study film, as well as a critical understanding of the Spanish Civil War (1936-1939) and the Franco regime (1939-1975).
+It also introduces students to some of the technical terms needed to study film and visual terms, as well as a critical understanding of the Spanish Civil War (1936-1939) and the Franco regime (1939-1975).

-Primary texts: film Bienvenido Mr. Marshall and Picasso's Guernica.
+Primary texts: Bienvenido Mr. Marshall (Luis Garcia Berlanga) and Picasso's Guernica.
 Film will be available online on Moodle.

-Section 3.
-Term 2, Weeks 4-10.
-'The Spanish Empire and its aftermath: race, colonisation and resistance', Maria Reyes Baztán.
+Section 4.
+(Weeks 5-10) 'The Spanish Empire and its aftermath: race, colonisation and resistance', Maria Reyes Baztán.

 This section explores the making of the Spanish Transatlantic Empire and its aftermath.
 From the arrival of Christopher Colombus until the present day, we will explore through the use of images, literature and other sources, the discourses and practices that the Spaniards used to colonise the Americas and the legacies of empire in our daily life.